kumarjay/DVC_pract01/README.md

 git commit -m "Unstage notebooks"
 ```
 Note: this will remove files from the Git index only!
 Files won’t be deleted from the disk
+___
+IMPORTANT:
+- If you `Remove notebooks from the Git index and commit changes` (see above), do any changes in notebooks and switch back to `step-1` / `step-7` branches, all changes will be lost
+- It's not recommended to version your Jupyter Notebooks at all
+- We would recommend to treat Jupyter Notebooks as artifacts for your experiments
+___

 3 - Run Jupyter Notebooks
 ```bash